Mousa-Sec/Net-Fundamentals/01_OSI_and_TCP_Models/03_The_Physical_Layer_and_Hardware.md

 ## 3. Network Storage (Objective 1.2)
 * **NAS (Network Attached Storage):** Provides **File-level access**.
 When modifying a document, the entire file must be pulled across the network to memory, changed, and written entirely back.
 * **SAN (Storage Area Network):** Provides **Block-level access**.
 Functions like a local hard drive.
 If you change one paragraph in a massive file, it only rewrites those specific modified blocks.
-Highly efficient, often placed on isolated high-bandwidth networks.
+Highly efficient, often placed on isolated high-bandwidth networks, enterprise databases and Virtual Machines.

 ## 4. Cabling & Connectors (Objective 1.5)
 * **Copper Categories:** Cat 5e (1 Gbps / 100m), Cat 6 (10 Gbps / 55m), Cat 6a (10 Gbps / 100m).